raiden-network/raiden/CONTRIBUTING.md

 to work on their branch.
 Once you are done:

 ```
-git commit -m "your additions"
+git commit -m 'Add my contribution

+The PR was missing something.
+I added it.'
 git push hackaugusto travis_build
 ```